yii3-extensions/asset-flowbite/docs/README.md

 $this->addJsVars($assetManager->getJsVars());
 ```

-Also you can register the asset bundle via container configuration:
+Also, you can register the asset bundle via container configuration:

 ```php
 file: ./config/params.php